 The Graduate Record Examinations (GRE) is held by the Educational Testing Service(ETS) in more than 1000 centers and in more than 160 countries.
 Taking the test benefits the students who are seeking to gain admission into graduate, managerial or doctorate courses.
 There are two types of GRE tests available: GRE General Test and GRE Subject Test.
-The General test is offered in computer and paper-based form, while the Subject test is offered in just the paper-based form.
-The registration process for both the forms of the test are the same as they have to be done online.
+The General test is offered in computer and paper-based form, while the Subject test is offered in only the paper-based format.
+The registration process for both forms of the test are the same, since it has to be done online.

 There are two very important things you need before you book your slot for the exam.
 They are:

 (ii) and a credit/debit card with which you can pay the test fee of US$205.

 In this article, we go through the steps required to book a slot for the GRE exam online.

 Some Important points to know before the GRE Registration.

 - Your ETS GRE application form must match the name as mentioned in the authenticated ID like your passport, driving license etc. In case, of any discrepancies in the name, the test authority can prohibit you from entering the test center.

 - Similarly, the name that you register in the ETS page should also be the same as the one in your passport.
 There has to be an exact match with the name in the ID and the name with ETS.
 You may not be allowed to enter the test center if the names don’t match.

 - Before filling the application form, read the policies about changing the test date/center, cancelling the exam, etc carefully.

 - Find which test taking format is available in your location and which one you’ll be comfortable with.